Comment

 Yet the most important aspect of EU–Kazakhstan economic cooperation today is not simply the size of the relationship, but the way in which it is changing.

-Historically, Kazakhstan’s role in Europe’s economy was primarily associated with the supply of energy and raw materials.
 Kazakhstan remains a major supplier of oil to European markets and continues to play an important role in Europe’s energy security.
-The country also produces 21 of the 34 critical raw materials identified by the EU as strategically important for the green and digital transition, including copper, uranium, titanium, rare earth elements, lithium, cobalt, and nickel.
+The country also produces 21 of the 34 critical raw materials identified by the EU as strategically important for the green and digital transition, including copper, tungsten, uranium, titanium, rare earth elements, lithium, cobalt, and nickel.

 But increasingly, cooperation is moving beyond extraction alone.

 At the same time, transport and logistics are becoming another important pillar of cooperation.
 The Trans-Caspian International Transport Route, often referred to as the Middle Corridor, is gaining growing attention as trade flows between Asia and Europe continue to diversify.
 Kazakhstan has invested heavily in rail infrastructure, ports, logistics terminals, and digitalisation projects designed to improve connectivity across Eurasia.
 European industrial partners are also becoming embedded in Kazakhstan’s railway modernisation.
 French rail giant Alstom operates the only electric locomotive manufacturing facility in Central Asia in Astana, where more than 1,200 employees produce freight and passenger locomotives both for Kazakhstan and export markets such as Azerbaijan.
 Swiss company Stadler Rail has meanwhile launched passenger railcar production in Astana under an agreement to supply 557 passenger cars for Kazakhstan’s railway network through 2030, alongside a 20-year maintenance partnership.
+German logistics and railway operator Deutsche Bahn has also expanded cooperation with Kazakhstan in the areas of Eurasian freight transport, logistics optimisation, and rail connectivity linked to the development of the Middle Corridor.
 These projects highlight a broader trend in EU–Kazakhstan cooperation: investment focused not only on transit routes themselves, but also on local manufacturing, technology transfer, engineering expertise, and long-term integration.
+Kazakhstan is also modernising its aviation infrastructure as part of this broader connectivity agenda.
+Since 2019, the country has upgraded and constructed new airports, expanded incentives for international carriers, and increased direct international air links, including routes connecting Kazakhstan with Rome, Paris, New York, and Tokyo.
+Kazakhstan is also establishing a national cargo airline as it strengthens its position within emerging Eurasian logistics and transport networks, including initiatives linked to the EU’s Global Gateway strategy.

 Importantly, these projects are not simply about transit.
 They are contributing to the development of industrial capacity, engineering expertise, logistics services, and modern infrastructure within Kazakhstan itself.
 In this sense, connectivity is becoming part of a broader modernisation process.